 Start decorating for your countdown by adding special touches to your gathering or dinner party

 Do something unexpected with your decorations.
 Traci set up this beautiful vignette on a vintage wooden sled which not only acted as a riser, but created an interesting backdrop.

 Keep drinks, mocktails,champagne and cocktails easy to serve and portioned

 As the host, it’s hard to keep up on making sure everyone has enough to eat or drink.
 Making it accessible and self serve is a way to make your guests feel comfortable.
 If you are worried about excessive alcohol consumption, consider serving fancy mocktails for the evening.

-I love how she had the wine in ice in an garden urn!
+Obviously anything for food needs to be in a food safe servicing container, but using this garden urn for the champagne bottles is clever and unexpectedly delightful!
+I love how she has the wine in ice in an garden urn!
 I thought it was so beautiful and clever.
 It had such a rustic but romantic feel!

-She had just a bit of holiday sprinkled in with snowflakes and stars and glittery baubles and ornaments.
+Traci has just a bit of holiday still out sprinkled in with snowflakes and stars and glittery baubles and ornaments.
 I kind of like how the macaroons are in a brass and glass box like they are something special.
 It makes them feel precious.

 If you liked this post, you might also like: